From Being A Child Bride To Giving Jobs To 70 Rural Women, Durga Shares Her Story Of Grit

 - IWB Post

-And when we speak of Feminism, unfortunately, it, too, appears to hold a different face in different demography.
-Not to say that progress hasn’t happened, or that urban influencers are not trying to extend their reach, but the question is, are efforts centered towards reducing the parallelism?
-It is not a hidden fact that a lot of work needs to be done towards safety of women and their empowerment!
+And the same holds true for the movement of Feminism – different face in different demography.
+Not to say that no progress has been made in the villages, or that urban influencers are not trying to extend their reach, but the question is, are efforts centered towards reducing the parallelism?
+It is not a hidden fact that a lot of work needs to be done towards safety of women and their empowerment.

-A native of Delwara village of Rajasthan, Durga was married when she was 5 and at the age of 5 and having been sent off to her husband’s house at 15, she conceived her first child within a year.
-“I was 17 when I began to learn drawing, on seeing my mother-in-law doing stitching and patchwork.
-My elder sister was enrolled with the handicraft team of Sadhna, the organization that introduced me to my wings.
-The head there appreciated my designs and in no time I went from being a learner to leading a team of 20.
-And you can imagine my happiness for I was simply a 20-year-old”, she exclaimed and with that her eyes numbed.
+A native of Delwara village of Rajasthan, Durga was married when she was 5 and at the age of 15 was sent to her husband’s house, where she conceived her first child within a year.
+“I was 17 when I began to learn drawing, which came from seeing my mother-in-law doing stitching and patchwork.
+My elder sister was enrolled with the handicraft team of Sadhna, the organization that made me see my wings.
+Our head there appreciated my designs and I didn’t even realise when I went from being a learner to leading a team of 20.
+And you can imagine my happiness for I was simply a 20-year-old”, the note our conversation started on.

-Fortunate to have got married into a supportive family, Durga didn’t have to deal with the typical atrocities, but she does acknowledge the fact that most women do have to face that, in villages.
-For 17 years, Durga worked as a group leader of Sadhna, a women’s handicraft enterprise that works to provide alternative incomes for women in Udaipur’s rural, tribal and urban slum areas, during the time of which, she convinced families of more than 300 women to support and encourage them to work, and ascertained in them, the need and importance of empowerment.
+Fortunate to have gotten married into a progressive family, Durga didn’t have to deal with the typical atrocities, but she acknowledged the fact that our country’s rural setup has most women struggle a lot.
+Durga worked as a group leader of Sadhna for seventeen years, the women’s handicraft enterprise that works to provide alternative incomes for women in Udaipur’s rural, tribal and urban slum areas.
+In her tenure, she convinced families of more than 300 women to support and encourage them to work, and ascertained in them, the need and importance of empowerment.

-Mother of two daughters and son, she recently got her elder daughter admitted to a medical college, and shared that the younger one is aiming for the same.
-And when questioned by the audience about her son, she spoke, “He, too, should become something.
-I hope he seeks inspiration from his sisters”, and the auditorium couldn’t contain the audience’ applaud!
+Mother of two daughters and a son, Durga recently got her elder daughter admitted to a medical college, and shared that the younger one is aiming for the same too.
+And when questioned by the audience about her son, she said, “He, too, should become something.
+I hope he seeks inspiration from his sisters” – the auditorium couldn’t contain the applaud her statement gathered.

-But the one achievement that moved Durga to joyful tears was of going to Netherlands, a “foreign land”, as the Chief Guest of Women On Wings’ tenth anniversary.
-Women on Wings is a Netherland based NGO that is working in the rural India with an aim to create one million jobs for women, and with whom Durga came in contact during her years at Sadhna.
+Speaking about the achievement that moved her to joyful tears, Durga talked about the opportunity to visit Netherlands, a “foreign land”, as the Chief Guest of Women On Wings’ tenth anniversary.
+Women on Wings is a Netherland based NGO that is working in rural India with an aim to create one million jobs for women, and with the team of which Durga came in contact during her years at Sadhna.

-“I sometimes pick the newspaper to read the astrology column; one day it read that foreign trip is expected and that made me laugh!
-But you never know with life, for the next hour I got a call of invitation”.
-Which she believes wouldn’t have been possible without the support of the founder of Women on Wings, whom she regards as “Maria Ma’am”, and her husband, who carried all the legalities and documentation for her, she shyly revealed.
+“I sometimes pick the newspaper to read the astrology column; one day it read that a foreign trip is expected and it made me laugh!
+But you never know with life, for the very next hour I got the call of invitation” – Which she believes wouldn’t have been possible without the support of the founder of Women on Wings, whom she regards as “Maria Ma’am”, and also her husband, who took care of all the legal documentation for her, she shyly revealed.

-‘Unlike an empowered man, an empowered woman empowers many more’, words that found a home in my head ever since they first rung in.
-And while speaking to her, the belief only strengthened:
+‘Unlike an empowered man, an empowered woman empowers many more’, words that I strongly believe in.
+And while talking to Durga, got reminisced of:

 Me: So, what are you currently engaged in?